Davemane42/DU-Scripts/README.md

     <li><p>Finnaly, hit ctrl+L while looking at the board and add your username in line 7 of unit->start() </p></li>
   </ul>
 </details>
+Activate the board manualy and type "help" in the lua chat for the command list
 <details close="close">
   <summary>List of commands:</summary>
   <ul>